CallumHowells/Jovo/README.md

 JSON Item | Use
 ------------- | -------------
 Version | Version code for the changelog.
+VersionDate | Date of the version.
 Title | Changelog title.
+Description | Description of the bulk changes and general overview.
 Author | Who wrote the changelog and/or the update to the Module.
-Tags | Tags to highlight certain updates. `initial release, bug fix, stable, contains bugs` Changes > Title | Quick explanation of the change.
-Changes > Description | More details about the change and possible inpacts of it.
+Tags | Tags to highlight certain updates. `initial release, bug fix, stable, contains bugs` Changes > Title | Explanation of the change and possible inpacts of it.
 Changes > Type | Type of change, split in user view to display better. `added, changed, deprecated, removed, fixed, security, misc`

 ## Built With